theglow000/ZionSync/Project.md

    - Click "Manage Users"
    - Find user in list
    - Click trash icon
-   - Confirm removal
+   - User removed from system and any assignments

 ### Mobile Support
-- Compact header with logos
-- Collapsible service cards
+- Responsive design optimized for mobile devices
+- Card-based interface for small screens
 - Touch-friendly buttons
-- Full signup functionality
+- Same functionality as desktop version
+- Improved readability with black text on mobile cards